 Day 1: Bangkok to Cambodia land border crossing

 Reaching Siem Reap nearly around sunset, we found the Cambodian city to be quaint and charming, with a canal running through the city almost dividing it into two parts with tree-lined boulevards on either side.
 We were pretty tired from that long and ardous day on the trip through three countries (India, Thailand and Cambodia) within a single day so just checked into our hotel in Siem Reap and headed out for dinner.
 This was our first brush with the concept of Cambodian beer gardens which are basically open-air pubs and yet brightly lit with LED-extravaganzas.
 And the most curious part about the beer gardens is the "beer girls", a bevy of young girls, with full makeup and rather skimpy clothes whose one job it is to entice the customers in!
 Well, we're not gonna say no to them, are we?
-So we sat ourselves on a garden table and had our first Cambodian meal, a muted veg noodle soup and pints of Angkor beer.
+So we sat ourselves on a garden table and had our first Cambodian meal, a pint each of Angkor beer and a vegetarian noodle soup - pretty tame for a place that served crocodile as 90% of its menu! (more on this up ahead.)

 Day: 2 Angkor Wat Temple Run on bikes